scottprovost/pedagogicalSearch/README.md

 # pedagogicalSearch
-Inteligent Search Engine for the Pedagogical Web.
+Intelligent Search Engine for the Pedagogical Web.